 Disaster can strike at any time and any place.
 Though you will no doubt do all you can to protect your children or grandchildren from harm, you may not always be around to look out for them.

 Even though they’re still young, they should know some basic survival skills so that in the event you aren’t around, they’ll know what to do.
 It is never too early to learn.

 Learning these skills doesn’t have to be boring.
-You can play games and role play scenarios to help them acquire and master them.
+You can play games and role play scenarios to help kids acquire and master survival skills.
 For safety reasons, always have them supervised, especially when dealing with complicated stuff.

 1. Building fires

 You don’t have to go far to camp when you can do it right in your backyard.
 This will be a great way to experience living without the comforts that they’re used to and an opportunity to learn how to make a campfire.

-2. Outdoor cooking
+2. Outdoor Cooking

 A good starting point to teach them is by making “hobo bags” first.
 You do this by wrapping your meat and vegetables in tin foil and roasting it over the fire.
+Always emphasize fire safety.

 Once they know how to make those, you can move on to more complex outdoor cooking methods.